jedevc/fyp-report/report.md

 This can be intuitively understood by interpreting usage captures as a vector space as in Figure \ref{fig:lift-vecspace}.
-In this diagram, $u$ is a usage capture, and $m$ is the maximal, both computed from the origin (where the variable is globally accessible).
+In this diagram, $u$ is a usage capture and $m$ is the maximal, both computed from the origin (where the variable is globally accessible).
 From this, we want to compute how to get $u$ from the new maximal, which is calculated as $u - m$, or the combination of the old usage capture with the inverse of the maximal.